ildar-shaimordanov/kubecli/README.md

 Besides that this command reorders the collected list putting the labels in the front of the associated list of pods and other entities.

 ## `tail`

 Display logs for selected entities:

-    kubecli tail [SELECTOR] ...
+    kubecli tail [SELECTOR] [OPTIONS]
-    kubectl logs SELECTOR ...
+    kubectl logs SELECTOR [OPTIONS]

-It's definitely something very useful: keep a namespace and pod selectors in environment variables and call a command like this to monitor pods' log messages.
+It's definitely something useful: keep a namespace and pod selectors in `KUBECLI_NS` and `KUBECLI_SEL`, the environment variables and call this command to monitor pods' log messages.

 ## `grep`

 Print log lines matching GREP-OPTIONS:

-    kubecli grep [SELECTOR] ... -- GREP-OPTIONS
+    kubecli grep [SELECTOR] [OPTIONS] -- GREP-OPTIONS
-    kubecli tail [SELECTOR] ... | grep GREP-OPTIONS kubectl logs SELECTOR ... | grep GREP-OPTIONS
+    kubecli tail [SELECTOR] [OPTIONS] | grep GREP-OPTIONS kubectl logs SELECTOR [OPTIONS] | grep GREP-OPTIONS

+Take logs of pods specified by the selector and filter particular lines.
+If the `KUBECLI_SELECTOR` variable is set and not empty, it is used implicitly.

 It's syntactic sugar combining `kubecli tail` and `grep`.
-More frequently we need to filter some particular lines in logs.
 For more complex cases use `kubecli tail` with alternative grep-like tools or specify the `KUBECLI_GREP` variable.

 **Note**: the `--` parameter in the first command is mandatory because it separates arguments for `kubectl` and `grep`, respectively.

 # ENVIRONMENT